 Additionally, a kidney stone is, most often, not a life-threatening condition, which means you’ll likely be there for a long time.
 When my stone happened, I spent around an hour waiting to be seen, then another couple of hours waiting for a doctor.
 When in intense pain, those few hours can feel like years.

 Emergency rooms aren’t great for many kidney stone episodes.
-If you’ve determined a need for medical attention but don’t want to spend a fortune on a hospital bed, I would recommend finding a nearby urgent care center.
-I visited this walk-in clinic in Denver.
-The wait will be significantly shorter than it might in the emergency room, and your bill will be far friendlier.
-Just make sure they have an X-ray machine, ultrasound, or CT scanner that can help diagnose a kidney stone.
-Here’s a solid online discussion forum that talks about the general pros and cons of going to the ER for a kidney stone.
+If you’ve determined a need for medical attention but don’t want to spend a fortune on a hospital bed, I would recommend finding a nearby urgent care center that’s equipped to diagnose kidney stones.

 GO TO THE ER

 Now, I did say MANY kidney stones don’t warrant a trip to the ER.
 There are certain complications with kidney stones—or even a kidney infection masquerading as a kidney stone—that can make emergency care necessary.
 Ok, great.
 But how can you tell the difference?
 Beware of turning any piece of online advice, especially ours, into an affirmative diagnosis of a kidney stone, or any other medical condition.
-That said, there are handy guidelines for when to visit the ER with kidney-stone-like symptoms including:
+That said, here’s a solid online discussion forum that talks about the general pros and cons of going to the ER for a kidney stone:

 Additionally, your doctor may suggest a follow-up appointment after the experience.
 Your urgent care center can take care of this part of the experience, too; instead of waiting months to get an appointment with a specialist at a large hospital, you can easily book an appointment within a few weeks of the initial passing.
 Whether you want to see a family medicine physician, a nurse practitioner, or a physician assistant, your urgent care center will have the staff necessary to help.